 Is Rideshare Insurance Available In My Area?

 More than half of all Americans have already used a ridesharing app, and investors anticipate the industry will grow eightfold by 2030.
 Despite that potential, many auto insurance companies are just waking up to the need for rideshare insurance.
 Some insurance providers offer coverage only in certain states, while others don’t offer it at all.

-King Insurance is a leader in this sector, offering competitive rates on rideshare insurance in Florida and across much of the country.
+King Insurance Partners is a leader in this sector, offering competitive rates on rideshare insurance and across much of the country.
 Save by bundling your commercial auto policies with personal auto insurance, home insurance, or another type of insurance product.
-If you’re a new King Insurance customer, we make it simple to enroll in a single policy or to transition each of your plans.
+If you’re a new King Insurance Partners customer, we make it simple to enroll in a single policy or to transition each of your plans.
 Browse our selection of personal insurance products for protection both on the road and off the road.

 Will I Need Other Insurance Products?

 If you’re a full-time driver for Uber or Lyft, or if driving is your primary source of income, consider bundling your rideshare insurance with a life insurance policy.
 Today’s gig-economy, where workers are personal contractors, is different than traditional employment that includes benefits packages with life insurance.
 While you’re on the road earning a living, having life insurance sets your mind at ease that you’ve put a plan in place to take care of your family and loved ones.
-King Insurance offers a variety of life insurance products that can be combined with other coverage policies.
+King Insurance Partners offers a variety of life insurance products that can be combined with other coverage policies.
 Contact us today for more information.